MicrosoftDocs/Devices-docs/surface/surface-management-portal.md

 ## Device warranty and coverage

-if you manage hundreds or thousands of devices, having direct access to the warranty status of each device is especially useful, letting you quickly see the following information:
+If you manage hundreds or thousands of devices, having direct access to the warranty status of each device is especially useful, letting you quickly see the following information:

 - Devices within the warranty period
 - Devices expiring